Maginnis Howard continues to monitor corporations offering COVID relief. For that reason, we updated this article on May 27th, 2022.

 Due to COVID-19 and the impact it will have on consumers financially, businesses, banks and corporations have announced measures to help those impacted the most.
 Among those laying out plans to help customers are energy companies and individual North Carolina counties.

-Duke Energy has announced that they are suspending disconnections for non-payments due to COVID-19.
+Duke Energy suspended disconnections for non-payments due to COVID-19.
 Allowing customers to keep their power on, even if they are behind on payments.
 They also said they urge people to pay what they can.

 These are among the many energy companies who have announced that they will be protecting their customers during this difficult time.
 Other companies have announced that they plan to help, but haven’t laid out a direct plan right yet.

 Our firm will be investigating to make sure these energy/water companies follow through and do what they say in order to help their customers during this difficult time.
 If you or someone you know ends up being impacted by your energy or water company not following through on their procedures during COVID-19, Maginnis Law is here to help you.

 Maginnis Howard’s consumer law attorneys are committed to helping consumers like you who have been wronged by big corporations.
 You can reach our firm’s consumer law attorneys by phone at (919) 526-0450 or send us a message through our contact page.